discord-py-ui/discord-ui/docs/source/interactions.rst

     @client.listen("on_interaction_received")
     async def on_interaction(interaction: Interaction):
-        await interaction.respond("housten we have an interaction")
+        await interaction.respond("houston we got an interaction")

 Interaction
 ~~~~~~~~~~~~